 Ship-to-Ship Combat: Between Geo/Luna and Geo/Sonia shippers, sometimes elevating to idiotic heights.

 They Changed It, Now It Sucks: Well, it is Mega Man.
-One of the main issues the fandom had with the new series was the modified battle system, which stripped out much of the logistic and strategic complexity in favor of gameplay that heavily relied on timing and reflexes.
-To be fair, the battle system was one of the main draws of the original series (certainly, very few would talk up the intellectual appeal of the plot), so its loss was bound to have heavy ramifications.
+One of the main issues the fandom had with the new series was the new battle system, which stripped out much of the logistic and strategic complexity of Battle Network in favor of gameplay that heavily relied on timing and reflexes.
+Its detractors refer to the new battle system as a watered-down imitation, while its fans have actually compared it to the reflex-based gameplay of the main series' timeline.

-Fans weren't in particular sure whether they preferred old Mega with War Rock's head for a blaster or new Mega with a much more streamlined variant.
+Fans weren't in particular sure whether they preferred classic SF-Mega with War Rock's head for a blaster or new SF3-Mega with a much more streamlined Arm Cannon.

-Combined with It's the Same, so It Sucks, the entirety of SF2 is this.
-The gameplay is too similar to SF1 while straying too far from the core plot (no concern of space at all contrast to the first and third games) makes SF2 the textbook definition of failure among the fans.
+One of the main reasons for SF2's not so good reception is due to straying too far from the core plot (no concern of space at all in contrast to the first and third games).

 One major complaint against SF3 was how the modified battle system arbitrarily isolated some of the Battle Cards you drew each turn, especially the more powerful ones; this is almost universally recognized as a Scrappy Mechaninc because of how it interrupts combos and general cohesiveness.